Unique continuation for a gradient inequality with $L^n$ potential: Unique continuation for solutions

 Since

 and we have

 Letting $\lambda\rightarrow \infty$, we see $u\equiv 0$ on $B_\frac{r}{2}$. \end{proof}

-Although the unique continuation property for \eqref{eq} fails for general $ L^n $ potentials as demonstrated in Example \ref{ex}, the following theorem shows that the weak continuation property holds if the potential is in $ L^2 $.
+Although the unique continuation property for \eqref{eq} fails for general $ L^p$, $p<n$, potentials as demonstrated in Example \ref{ex}, the following theorem shows that if the potential is in $ L^2 $ then the weak continuation property holds.
 Recall that weak unique continuation for a differential (in)equality is the property that every solution that vanishes in an open subset vanishes identically.

 \begin{theorem} Let $\Omega$ be a domain in $\mathbb R^n, n\ge 2$, and let $V\in L_{loc}^2(\Omega)$.
 Suppose $u=(u_1, \ldots, u_M): \Omega\rightarrow \mathbb R^M$ with $u\in H^1_{loc}(\Omega)$ and satisfies $ |\nabla u|\le V|u|$ on $\Omega$.
 If $u $ vanishes in an open subset of $ \Omega$, then $u$ vanishes identically. \end{theorem} \begin{proof} The $n=2$ case is a direct consequence of Theorem \ref{main}, since the (strong) unique continuation implies the weak unique continuation property.
-We shall show below when $n = 3$, for any two domains $D_1, D_2$ in $\mathbb R^2$ with $D_1\subset D_2$, and $s>0$, if $u$ satisfies \eqref{eq} on the product domain $D_2 \times (-s, s) $ and $ u= 0$ on $D_1\times (-s, s)$, then $u =0 $ on $D_2\times (-s, s)$.
+We shall show below when $n = 3$, for any two domains $D_1, D_2$ in $\mathbb R^2$ with $D_1\subseteq D_2$, and $s>0$, if $u$ satisfies \eqref{eq} on the product domain $D_2 \times (-s, s) $ and $ u= 0$ on $D_1\times (-s, s)$, then $u =0 $ on $D_2\times (-s, s)$.
 If so, then $u\equiv 0$ with a standard propagation argument.
 The proof for $n\ge 3$ cases follows from an induction.

 Since $V\in L_{loc}^2( D_2 \times (-s, s) )$, by Fubini's theorem, for almost every $x_3\in (-s, s) $, $V(\cdot, x_3)\in L^2_{loc}(D_2)$, and similarly $u(\cdot, x_3)\in H^1_{loc}(D_2)$.
 Restricting \eqref{va} at each such $x_3= c_3\in (-s, s)$, we have $v= u(\cdot, c_3)$ satisfies